Man convicted in 2015 murder of Broomfield resident

 A jury found Ricardo Enrique Munoz-Diaz guilty of first-degree felony murder, second-degree murder, two counts of second-degree burglary and two counts of aggravated robbery in connection to the death of Amalia Karolina Lopez-Leon.

-Munoz-Diaz will be sentenced Tuesday at 9 a.m.
+He was sentenced to life in prison Tuesday morning.
 First-degree murder, a Class 1 felony, carries a sentence of life in prison without parole in Colorado.
+Broomfield District Judge Sharon Holbrook told Munoz-Diaz that she had no discretion on the sentence for that count.
+She sentenced him for the additional five counts — each at least 12 years in prison — but said the sentences will run concurrently.

 The 33-year-old woman was found dead in her mobile home at 2885 E. Midway Blvd. on Oct.
 18, 2015 after being stabbed eight times in the chest and torso.
 The autopsy report showed she also suffered blunt force trauma to her neck, and her heart, liver and stomach were punctured.
 Stab wounds ranged from 1 to 7 inches deep and she also showed cuts and bruises to her scalp, a deep incision to her left palm and had vertical bruises grouped together on her neck.